|Nutritional Guidelines (per serving)|

 Next, warm up your corn tortillas to soften this.
 You can do this in the microwave for about 15 seconds per tortilla, or, wrap about 3 tortillas in paper towels and microwave them for 30 seconds.
 They should be soft, but not crisp or flaky.
 If your corn tortillas are breaking, too stiff, or difficult to work with, moisten a few paper towels, wrap the tortillas in paper towels and microwave for a few more seconds.

-Next, take a warmed corn tortilla and spread 1-2 tablespoons of the bean mixture in a single line a little away from the center of the tortilla.
+Next, take a warmed corn tortilla and spread 1 to 2 tablespoons of the bean mixture in a single line a little away from the center of the tortilla.
 Sprinkle with about 1 1/2 teaspoons of shredded cheese.

 Next, roll your taquitos.
 Starting with the end closest to the filling, roll them up.